tri-cods/html-css/lessons.md

 The lines within the curly braces (i.e. `{ }`) are called **declarations**, and they change the formatting of the elements in the HTML document.
 Each line in the declaration sets the value for a **property** and ends with a semicolon (`;`).

 Note the different syntax being used to select items for for styling with rule sets.
 The bottom two selectors are used to apply rule sets to **ids** and **classes**.
-In general, adding classes and ids to HTML elements allows for more specific styling — more on these soon!
+In general, adding classes and ids to HTML elements allows for more specific styling—more on these soon!

 ## Activity